beyarkay/masters-thesis/src/06_conclusion.md

 gesture was present given that a gesture was indeed present.
 The best FFNNs performed better than the best HFFNNs, achieving a higher validation unweighted average $F_1$-score.
 Additionally, the FFNNs required less time to make a prediction than the HFFNNs.
-It can be concluded that having a separate model to detect whether or not a gesture is present does not provide significant benefit for FFNN-based classifiers.
+Since the FFNNs performed better than the HFFNNs, it can be concluded that one neural-network based algorithm is able to perform implicit segmentation.

-## Performance impact of background noise
+## Performance impact of background sensor noise

 \begin{framed}
-    The requirement for an algorithm to perform implicit segmentation is likely to have a detrimental effect on the classification algorithm's performance on classifying the gestures.
+    The requirement for an algorithm to perform implicit segmentation is likely to have a detrimental effect on that algorithm's performance.
 This impact is examined and discussed.
 \end{framed}

 This research question can be answered by comparing the performance all models